Cultural Nepal

 Culturally Nepal

 Nepal is very rich and unique in culture.
-Furthermore, the multi-dimensional culture includes the diversity of ethnic, tribal, and social groups.
-Music and dance, art and craft, languages and literature are the witnesses of Nepal's culture.
-The monumental witness of Nepal's culture is the festivals and celebrations which occur in the different time frames of the lunar calendar.
-Similarly, Nepal is famous for its cultural heritage and rich ethnicity, and it is renowned as Cultural Nepal.
+Its multi-dimensional culture includes the diversity of ethnic, tribal, and social groups.
+Music and dance, art and craft, languages, and literature are witnesses to Nepal's vibrant culture.
+The monumental evidence of Nepal's culture is found in its festivals and celebrations, which occur at different times according to the lunar calendar.
+Nepal is famous for its cultural heritage and rich ethnicity and is rightly renowned as Cultural Nepal.

 Teej

-Teej festival welcomes the monsoon season and is celebrated by girls and women with songs, dancing and prayer ceremonies.
-The festival is dedicated to Goddess Paravati and her companion Lord Shiva.
-Teej has been considered the generic name for several festivals celebrated in Nepal, Northern and Western India.
+The Teej festival welcomes the monsoon season and is celebrated by girls and women with songs, dancing, and prayer ceremonies.
+The festival is dedicated to Goddess Parvati and her consort, Lord Shiva.
+Teej is a generic name for several festivals celebrated in Nepal, Northern India, and Western India.

 Indra Jatra

-Indra Jatra is a vast religious street festival in the cultural quarter of Kathmandu.
-Furthermore, The Indra Jatra marked the two different events.
-Indra Jatra masked dances of deities and demons, displays of sacred images and tableaus in honour of Indra, the king of heaven.
-Similarly, The other event is Kumari Jatra, the chariot procession of the living goddess Kumari.
+Indra Jatra is a grand religious street festival held in the cultural quarter of Kathmandu.
+It marks two significant events: the masked dances of deities and demons, and the display of sacred images and tableaux honoring Indra, the king of heaven.
+The festival also includes Kumari Jatra, the chariot procession of the living goddess Kumari.

 Dashain

-The huge festival of Nepal is dashing.
-Dashain is the national festival for the people of Nepal.
-People celebrate it for 15 days, and it is the longest and auspicious festival in Nepal.
-Furthermore, The festivals fall in September or October.
-The first, seventh, eighth, ninth, and tenth days are the most critical 15 days.
-People worshipped Goddess Durga and her Shakti (Power) in this festival.
-Similarly, People return from all parts of the world and throughout the country to celebrate together.
-Furthermore, The government offices, educational institutions and private offices remain closed during the festival period.
+Dashain is Nepal’s largest and most important festival.
+Celebrated for 15 days, it is the longest and most auspicious festival in Nepal, typically falling in September or October.
+The first, seventh, eighth, ninth, and tenth days are the most significant.
+During Dashain, people worship Goddess Durga and her Shakti (power).
+It is a time when people return from all parts of the world and across the country to celebrate together.
+Government offices, educational institutions, and private offices remain closed during this period.

 Tihar